Chemsitry only

 If you made esters in your science lesson then it is a lesson you will definitely remember!

-Esters are wonderfully smelly substances made by a condensation reaction between an alcohol and a
+Esters are wonderfully smelly substances made in a condensation reaction between an alcohol and a

 carboxylic acid.
 Personally I find the smell of short chain